0xrancho/deep-rabbit/README.md

 ## Acknowledgments
 - Built on the foundation of advanced elicitation techniques
 - Powered by state-of-the-art language models
-- Inspired by consultative selling methodologies
+- Inspired by consultative selling methodologies# SEP-ASSESS